patrickjames242/react-extend-components/README.md

 ## Reasoning

 Sometimes when we create components that are based on other components (like HTML elements), we'd like to give the user of the component the ability to customize the props of the underlying element.
-Here is how this is often accomplished.
+Here is how this is often accomplished in normal React components.

 ```tsx
 function SubmitButton({